logicmoo/logicmoo_workspace/README.md

 ## Installing your own ##

-Besides trying it rightway on your browser at <http://lpsdemo.interprolog.com>, you can install LPS:
+Besides trying it rightway on your browser at <http://demo.logicalcontracts.com>, you can install LPS:

 * as your own local instance of the lpsdemo web application, on Windows, Mac, Linux
 * as a server in your own private or university cloud
-* as a SWI or XSB Prolog program
+* as a SWI Prolog program

 Please refer to the [INSTALL](https://bitbucket.org/lpsmasters/lps_corner/src/HEAD/INSTALL.md) instructions.

+XSB Prolog support is deprecated, but still available in the [Aug 15, 2017 version](https://bitbucket.org/lpsmasters/lps_corner/commits/be54e22ffd3fdb5fc80e57dd3c4fe4f3672e415a)

 ### License and Copyright ###
 All files in this repository are copyright Imperial College London and open source licensed with 3-clause BSD, except for files with other specific copyright and licensing notices, all being some sort of open source.

-Main authors include [Bob Kowalski](https://www.doc.ic.ac.uk/~rak/), [Fariba Sadri](https://www.doc.ic.ac.uk/~fs/), and also contributions by [Miguel Calejo](http://calejo.com) and [Jacinto Dávila](http://webdelprofesor.ula.ve/ingenieria/jacinto).
+Main authors include [Bob Kowalski](https://www.doc.ic.ac.uk/~rak/), [Fariba Sadri](https://www.doc.ic.ac.uk/~fs/), [Miguel Calejo](http://calejo.com) and also contributions by [Jacinto Dávila](http://webdelprofesor.ula.ve/ingenieria/jacinto).
 The engine implementation in this repository is an evolved version of the core interpreter developed during David Wei's Master Thesis project at Imperial College, London, supervised by Fariba Sadri and Krysia Broda.

-### Core Engine + Prolog Studio ###
+### Core Engine + Prolog Studio (deprecated) ###
 InterProlog Consulting's Prolog Studio adds somes facilities for LPS running over XSB Prolog: a semantic highlighting editor and a timeline visualizer.
 To install: